taketime/ruby-tutorial/00-First-Test.md

 What's Next?
 ------------

-Now that you have an example to work with, try making it run against your web app.
+Now that you have an example to work with, it's time to write a test for your web app!
+For more info on how to write Capybara tests, we recommend the excellent [Capybara README](https://github.com/jnicklas/capybara).

 If you need to test a staged site behind your firewall, that's no problem: check out [Sauce Connect](http://saucelabs.com/docs/connect).

-To speed things up, we highly recommend parallelizing your tests with [parallel_tests](https://github.com/grosser/parallel_tests).
+And to speed things up, we highly recommend parallelizing your tests with [parallel_tests](https://github.com/grosser/parallel_tests).
 By running tests in parallel on Sauce, you can do builds in a fraction of the time.

 <!-- SAUCE:INCLUDE:get-support -->